Advertising and the Cannabis Industry

 Digital advertising plays an important role in maintaining a competitive regulated cannabis market.
 Technology is a central pillar of consumer practices in the 21st century, and cannabis policies should support these consumer-facing technologies to help shift consumption to the legal market.
 Digital advertising is expected to reach 51% of global advertising spending in 2021, surpassing traditional media such as print and television.
 All businesses, including cannabis, are relying more on online channels to reach consumers, and policies should enable cannabis businesses to advertise on digital and mobile platforms.

 Further, digital marketplaces and online shopping platforms have become a preferred way for consumers to research and purchase products.
-According to a recent NPR/Marist survey, 76% of U.S. adults have purchased something online in their lifetime, and 25% of all U.S. adults buy something online at least once a month.2 To meet the demands and preferences of modern consumers, cannabis businesses must be able to adapt to the dynamic nature of the digital economy.
+According to a recent NPR/Marist survey, 76% of U.S. adults have purchased something online in their lifetime, and 25% of all U.S. adults buy something online at least once a month.
+To meet the demands and preferences of modern consumers, cannabis businesses must be able to adapt to the dynamic nature of the digital economy.

 With the increasing popularity of social media and online platforms over traditional media outlets, the importance of digital advertising for small businesses cannot be overstated.
 Maintaining an online presence and employing digital advertising allows small businesses to remain viable in an industry that is increasingly dominated by large, well-capitalized, multi-state players.
 Digital advertising promotes competition by building brand awareness, fostering customer loyalty, and attracting new customers.